Ollantaytambo Cuzco And The Sacred Valley, Peru Travel Guide

 Comfortable lodging including amenities such as private bathrooms and breakfast.

-Properties focusing on sustainability and natural settings, often in the countryside.
+Properties focusing on sustainability plus outdoor locations, often away from the town center.

-Limited higher-premium hotels with high-end services and valley views.
+Limited higher-end hotels with high-end services and valley views.

 Many guesthouses and hotels supply breakfast as part of the stay.

-Expect boiling water, Wi-Fi, and clean rooms in most reputable places.
+Expect hot water, Wi-Fi, and tidy rooms in most reputable places.

 For longer stays or larger groups, vacation homes provide more space and amenities.
 Unique experiences like house-sitting serve certain preferences.